datatrail-jhu/rgoogleclassroom/README.md

 # rgoogleclassroom

-`rgoogleclassroom` is a Google API wrapper that allows you to use Google Classroom and Google Forms from the comfort of R.
+`rgoogleclassroom` is a Google API wrapper that allows you to use Google Classroom and Google Forms from the coziness and comfort of R.

 You can [read the rgoogleclassroom package documentation here](https://datatrail-jhu.github.io/rgoogleclassroom/docs/index.html).